12 Types Of Doves In Texas

 Named for the distinctive white crescent on its wings, the White-winged Dove is a native species to Texas.
 These doves are often found in urban areas and are recognized for their unique vocalizations and large, round eyes.

-See also Top 12 Wealthiest Women In Texas [2023]
+See also Top 10 Largest Can-Am Dealer In Texas (2023)

 3. Eurasian Collared-Dove (Streptopelia decaocto):